pretix/pretix/doc/api/resources/orders.rst

                                                                  needs approval by an organizer before it can continue.
-If ``true`` and the order is canceled, this order has been denied by the event organizer. url                                   string                     The full URL to the order confirmation page payments                              list of objects            List of payment processes (see below) refunds                               list of objects            List of refund processes (see below)
+If ``true`` and the order is canceled, this order has been denied by the event organizer. valid_if_pending                      boolean                    If ``true`` and the order is pending, this order is still treated like a paid order for most purposes, such as checkin.
+This may be used e.g. for trusted customers who only need to pay after the event. url                                   string                     The full URL to the order confirmation page payments                              list of objects            List of payment processes (see below) refunds                               list of objects            List of refund processes (see below)